 Interior Designer Elkhart Goshen Indiana

+Do you know how to start an interior design project?
 What if I told you that the secret to creating beautiful, meaningful homes doesn't start by looking at gorgeous pictures on HGTV, google or even popular home magazines?
+It doesn't take hours of pinning on pinterest or hours either.
+Wanna know the real secret sauce?

 In this day and age, people invest thousands upon thousands of dollars in a house for many reasons.
 But if our vision and our reasons for designing and creating a home is dictated by another person's point of view, then it is not our vision.
 And without a vision and purpose, it is not our home.